dmitrychebayewski/randomuser-data-service/README.md

 The app is potential microservice built using Spring Boot (v.2.2.4).
 The app is consuming the [Random User](https://randomuser.me/) REST web service, and it is providing the data that could be useful for on-boarding process testing.
+I aim on Docker and Integration testing part of the exercise.

 ## Software Stack
 * Java JDK 8+/Kotlin as main execution environment